HERA-Team/hera_qm/README.md

 From the source `hera_qm` directory run: `nosetests hera_qm`.

 ## Package Details and Usage
-There are currently three primary modules which drive HERA quality metrics.
+There are currently five primary modules which drive HERA quality metrics.

 ### ant_metrics
 A module to handle visibility-based metrics designed to identify misbehaving antennas.